 It is growing increasingly difficult to remember a time when cutting-edge technology did not feature in every aspect of our lives – although it is only over the course of the last two decades that these devices, from smartphones to artificially intelligent glasses, have burst onto the scene taken a central significance around the world.

 As a result, while the term ‘wearable tech’ remains new, its importance has grown considerably over the past few years.
 The technology industry has created a market looking for the very height of convenience – one which subsists on the promise than EMF radiation poses no issue to our health.

 The danger of wearable tech is multifarious, and there are many factors coming into play that make the move toward devices such as smart watches and smart glasses so deeply concerning.

 For one thing, wearable tech represents a rapidly growing industry.
 In the space of just five years, there has been an unparalleled increase in the number of people across the globe choosing to wear their technology on their bodies.

-In North America alone, the number of wearable devices in circulation increased by more than 178 million between 2015 and 2017, and with the recent release of a new generation of the iWatch, the FitBit and the Galaxy Watch, we can only anticipated yet another significant increase in the device’s userbase.
+In North America alone, the number of wearable devices in circulation increased by more than 178 million between 2015 and 2017, and with the recent releases of a new generation of Apple Watches, FitBits and Galaxy Watches, we can only anticipated yet another significant increase in the device’s userbase.

 - Makers Are Filled with Promises of a Healthier Lifestyle